HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_ZifengLuo.md

 Currently each part has its own cimpilible code.
 Our final goal is to integrate all of them into a command-line tool as well as a class of RNTuple.

 ## Miscellaneous
 As a PhD student in experimental nuclear astrophysics, I have been using ROOT everyday for many years since nearly all experimental data are sotred in ROOT's legacy storage, TTree.
-When I heard about GSoC from friends, I instinctly looked for projects related to ROOT because I have always been dreaming to contribute to this wonderful opensource project.
+When I heard about GSoC from friends, I instinctly looked for projects related to ROOT because I have always been dreaming to contribute to this wonderful opensource project,  which is the most important infrastructure of high-energy physics.

+As a heavy user of ROOT, I understad  the importance of ROOT's fundamental data structure, TTree, or RNTuple for ROOT v7.
+I was attracted by this TTree-To-RNtuple project because I know that this will be the most commonly-used tool among HEP scientists once ROOT v7 will be released.